sunOpar/react-hoc/README.md

 react high order components

 # why
-React has mamy awesome component library like Ant Design, react-material.
-However, these component library just deal with UI layer. **What the react-hoc want to do is to deal with model layer.**
+React has many awesome component library like Ant Design, react-material.
+However, these component library just deal with UI layer. **What the react-hoc want to do is to focus on model layer.**